Mastercard/flow/assert/assert-junit5/README.md

 cleanup have not been made automatically cooperating.
 Replay and report/capture integration remain guarded, including distinct artifact/log attribution for parallel browser sessions.
 No real browser, IDE or full-workload acceptance is claimed.

+### Explicit Stop and remaining ownership

+`FlowExecution.stop(cause)` requires a non-null cause, irreversibly closes admission, wakes the existing factory waiter and withdraws pending reservations.
+The first cause wins.
+Already-admitted wrappers that have not entered Flow processing take their real native abort path.
+Stop does not cancel peer runs, interrupt pooled threads, manufacture History results or turn stream close into native completion.
+Actual child skip and enclosing-scope terminal evidence can retire unused native ownership without inventing descendant outcomes.

+Before background use escapes, its existing owner registers `receipt.operation()` (or `Grant.operation()` at the reservation seam).
+Call that exact operation's `complete()` only after its actual use and required cleanup have ended.
+It is deliberately not `AutoCloseable`: a cancelled future, timeout, request return or native terminal is not such proof.
+Multiple operations retain their whole grant until all finish, and chain continuation waits on the same factory waiter.
+These receipts do not authorize fixture access on another thread or establish an audit for unregistered asynchronous work.

+After Stop, outstanding operations retain ownership with a visible pre-use diagnostic for conflicting cooperating runs.
+Late exact proof can release that remaining ownership and safely dispose original stream/model tables; it cannot restart admission, repair `uncertain(cause)`, erase Stop or rewrite earlier native results.
+Original cleanup waits for actual native/body/operation drainage.
+Genuine incompleteness and cleanup failures use the live factory or class-local exceptional backstop where reachable, not just listener exceptions.

+`execution.status()` supplies an immutable, bounded `ExecutionStatus` independently of Writer success: ACTIVE, STOPPING or QUIESCENT, the first cause, latched incompleteness, processing/native/remaining-owner counts and at most five shortened identities.
+Serial native-terminal count is `-1`, not an invented listener mirror.
+QUIESCENT means owned work and required cleanup ended, not that the selection passed.
+Stop after quiescence is a no-op.
+Retained unsafe owners are not forcibly released to make disposal appear successful; stopped reporting is not finalized as successful merely to discard references.

+Ticket 19 still owns native-token query propagation, cooperative cancellation callbacks, check cadence and the reachable owner drain budget.
+There is no new watchdog/executor, uniform Launcher/remote/IDE shutdown guarantee or hard-kill cleanup promise here.
+Report/capture/replay guards and consumer resource-audit limits remain unchanged.

 ### Uninterrupted selected chains